 Police: Johnstown man surrenders after three-hour standoff

 Mar.
-7—JOHNSTOWN, Pa. — A Johnstown man was jailed Monday, accused of firing two shots from a handgun on Railroad Street and surrendering after a three-hour standoff with police, authorities said.
+8—JOHNSTOWN, Pa. — A Johnstown man was jailed Monday, accused of firing two shots from a handgun on Railroad Street and surrendering after a three-hour standoff with police, authorities said.

-City police charged Adriese Wylie Ingram, 42, of the 700 block of Railroad Street, with possession of a firearm prohibited, reckless endangerment and disorderly conduct.
+City police charged Adriese Wylie Ingram, 42, of the 700 block of Railroad Street, with possession of a prohibited firearm, reckless endangerment and disorderly conduct.

 According to a criminal complaint, a woman on Railroad Street reported that Ingram, her neighbor, fired two shots outside her apartment after she refused to come outside.

-Video footage and text messages reportedly show Ingram stating he was going to smoke a "big bag of crack cocaine" and then get into her house through the basement.
+Video footage and text messages allegedly show Ingram stating he was going to smoke a "big bag of crack cocaine" and then get into her house through the basement.

 No injuries were reported.

-Police recovered a handgun at the residence and found two spent .380mm casings on the street.
+Police allegedly recovered a handgun at the residence and found two spent .380 casings on the street.

-Ingram was arraigned by on-call District Judge John Prebish, of Cresson, and sent to Cambria County Prison, in Ebensburg, after failing to post 10% of $100,000 bond.
+Ingram was arraigned by on-call District Judge John Prebish, of Cresson, and sent to Cambria County Prison after failing to post 10% of $100,000 bond.